PierreTurnbull/testgd/README.md

 		/common
 		/core
 		/domains
+		/ui
 ```

-- /common contains contains common data and control structures, such as components and archetypes.
+- `/common` contains contains common data and control structures, such as components and archetypes.
-- /core contains the core logic of the game engine
+- `/core` contains the core logic of the game engine
-- /domains contains concepts of the game, such as the player or the fps counter.
+- `/domains` contains concepts of the game, such as the player or the fps counter.
+- `/ui` contains user interfaces, such as the game menu or the editor menu.

+## TODO

+- distinction between views (CView): sprite and animatedSprite
+- replace string key hierarchies (e.g.: "environment.muddyBuddy.hitbox") with complex structures where it is more appropriate.
+- replace "view sorting curve" with "sorting curve"
+- reorganize view utility functions (init, replace, remove...) -> more domains, less common
+- replace "hitbox border view" with "hitbox view"
+- make more domains from common and core content
+- add readme in each domain to explain the domain
+- replace "location" with "coordinates"